 - Diaphragma sellae: forms a roof over the hypophyseal fossa within which the pituitary gland sits, contains the anterior and posterior intercavernous sinuses

-Master the brain meninges by going through our article, video tutorial and quiz!
+Master the brain meninges by going through our study materials:

 The ventricular system is a network of CSF filled cavities (ventricles) within the brain.